 China says smog blanketing cities may finally soon fade

-A carpark attendant dressed as Santa Claus wears a mask during a hazy day in Beijing, China, Wednesday, Dec.
+Beijing and much of industrial northern China are in the midst of a "red alert," the highest level in China's... .
+A man wearing a mask for protection against air pollution pushes his luggage at the Beijing Capital International Airport as the capital of China is shrouded by heavy smog on Wednesday, Dec.
 21, 2016.
-Beijing and much of industrial northern China are in the midst of a "red alert," the highest level in China's four-tiered pollution warning system.

 Add your comments below